quay/clair/README.md

 ```

 Docker Compose may start Clair before Postgres which will raise an error.
-If this error is raised, manually execute `docker start clair_clair`.
+If this error is raised, manually execute `docker-compose start clair`.

 ### Docker